 View more on the history of the

-home, including a few ghosts, and then come
+home, and then come

 tour the home, the grounds and the museum